 Children’s HealthWatch is uniquely positioned to demonstrate the effects on children’s and families’ health of changes to public policy and the economy, given our long history of data collection during economic booms and recessions.
 Monitoring data since 1998, the Children’s HealthWatch dataset currently includes over 75,000 interviews with caregiver and young child dyads.

 Why monitor children in acute/primary care clinics and emergency departments?

 The Children’s HealthWatch sample comprises a vulnerable sentinel group who will show effects of a given situation before the wider population (like “canaries in a coal mine”).
 Emergency departments and acute care clinics serve a disproportionate share of medically uninsured and underinsured young children.
 Additionally, working poor parents are likely to have less work flexibility to take children for routine health care visits, making greater use of off-hour acute care centers and emergency departments instead.
 Health and social problems come to the attention of acute care and emergency department medical providers that otherwise would be missed.

-With leadership from our network of pediatricians and public health researchers, we collect data on children up to the age of four and their families in emergency departments and clinics at Boston Medical Center in Boston; the University of Maryland School of Medicine in Baltimore; the University of Arkansas for Medical Sciences in Little Rock; Hennepin County Medical Center in Minneapolis; and St. Christopher’s Hospital for Children in Philadelphia.
+With leadership from our network of pediatricians and public health researchers, we collect data on children up to the age of four and their families in emergency departments and clinics at Boston Medical Center in Boston; the University of Maryland School of Medicine in Baltimore; Arkansas Children’s Hospital in Little Rock; Hennepin County Medical Center in Minneapolis; and St. Christopher’s Hospital for Children in Philadelphia.
 The majority of our sample is made up of families with low incomes.